 - eScholarship is the University of California's open access publishing platform for faculty, staff, and students. eScholarship publishes journals, books, conference proceedings, and more; it also serves as the UC system's open access repository for postprints previously published elsewhere.

-- Reshaping Scholarly Communication -- University of California's central page on scholarly communication issues and developments
+- Reshaping Scholarly Communication -- University of California's main page on scholarly communication issues and developments

 - New Directions in Scholarly Publishing The UC Riverside webpage about scholarly communications news and issues (library.ucr.edu/view/scholarly/).